adarshpatil/e0255-opt-asst/README.md

 Deadline: Apr 26, 2015 11:59pm

+To objective of the assignment is to optimize the Harris corner detection algorithm using transformations learnt during the course, in particular, locality optimizations, vectorization, and parallelization.

 Put your function in a separate file harris.opt.cpp and name it harris_opt.
 With the video demo, hitting the key 'o' should switch from the base implementation provided in harris.cpp (harris_base) to yours